wherewasit/terms/README.md

 1.5 Both free and purchased credits are subject to the expiry date.
 Once the credits expire, they are subject to removal from the account.

+1.6 An account with no valid credits is considered inactive.
+Once an account is inactive, we will keep the account for a grace period of one month.
+After that grace period, the account is subject to removal.
+Once an account is removed, it will not be possible to restore the indexed contents associated with that account.

-1.6 The current rates for the Extension's services can be found [on the linked page](https://github.com/wherewasit/rates#the-current-rates-for-the-wherewasit-chrome-extension).
+1.7 The current rates for the Extension's services can be found [on the linked page](https://github.com/wherewasit/rates#the-current-rates-for-the-wherewasit-chrome-extension).

-1.7 The rates are subject to change.
+1.8 The rates are subject to change.
 Furthermore:

 - Currently flat rates may become dependent on factors like the amount of indexed content.
 - Currently dependent rates may change to either flat rates or to depend on another set of factors.
 - Storage, account, and other fees not presently in effect, may be introduced.

-1.8 The provider will make every effort to inform users at least 48 hours before the updated rates take effect, by utilizing one or more of the following methods:
+1.9 The provider will make every effort to inform users at least 48 hours before the updated rates take effect, by utilizing one or more of the following methods:

 - By sending an email to the user's registered email address.
 - By displaying a notification within the Extension.